White Wood Aster

 Habitat Value: White wood aster is especially attractive to various pollinators, especially many species of bees and butterfly, especially at a time when relatively little else is available.
 It is also a host plant for the Pearl Crescent butterfly.
 The small seeds of the white wood aster are sought by many species of birds.

-White wood aster was one of my first ‘favorite’ perennial/ground cover plants when I began my landscape architecture career.
-Twenty years and many plantings later, it has not slipped any in its ranking.
+White wood aster was one of my first ‘favorite’ perennial plants when I began my landscape architecture career.
+Twenty years and many plantings later, it has not slipped in its ranking.
 This plant, with its lush green summer foliage and dark stems, is hard to beat in the summer.
-But then, in the late summer, one tiny white bloom will appear, the next day two more, and the next four more, until by mid-fall it is covered with white blooms that last for more than a month.
+Then, in the late summer, one tiny white bloom will appear, the next day two more, and the next four more, until by mid-fall it is covered with white blooms that last for more than a month.
 Like so many other asters, it blooms when few other things are blooming and therefore is invaluable as pollinator forage and for people who enjoy gardens/blooms.
 Remember this lesson for asters, and never plant a garden without some, preferably many, species.

 While it can get to 30” tall, white wood aster is most often prostrate, so the stems are most often stretched out across the ground instead of reaching up to that height.